Mike Tyson, known as “Iron Mike” and "Kid Dynamite,” is a legendary American boxer who ruled the ring from 1985 to 2005.

 Prior Use of Drugs and Cheating Tests

-The former champion even confessed to cheating drug tests using a fake penis to put drug-free urine into a cup.
+The former champion even confessed to cheating drug tests by using a fake penis to put drug-free urine into a cup.
 He even went as far as using his baby’s urine for one of his drug tests.

 Mike Tyson’s Stats and Accomplishments